1 March 2014 § 1 Comment

 Nearly everyone I know who works in development (myself included) started off as an unpaid intern.
 Sometimes there was a stipend or housing provided, but I definitely dipped into my savings, and couldn’t have done it at all if I’d had to pay off student loans.
 (The next post in this series will discuss gaining experience when you have loans or other substantial financial responsibilities to consider.)
 In this post, I’ll speak about different ways of gaining experience through internships; how to find internships; and coping with the financial challenge of unpaid positions.

 Before interning abroad, it may be useful to search for smaller development organizations in your current area and reach out to them about internships.
 As mentioned in the last post, there’s often significant competition for international internships, and domestic positions can be easier to find, especially with smaller NGOs.
 (Domestic internships with major NGOs like CARE or leading impact evaluators like IPA are usually just as competitive as overseas positions.)
 All major US cities have smaller NGOs headquartered there, and I suspect it’s similar in Europe and Australia.
-Your local chapter of the Society for International Development may help you locate one.
 If you’re currently employed, a part-time internship with a local organization will allow you to explore a new field without giving up your salary.
 And if your interests change as a result of the internship, the barriers to exit are much lower than if you’d accepted a year-long position in rural Togo.